 The Christmas markets close at 10pm on Friday and Saturday and 4pm on Sunday.

-If you want to leave a review of Niagara Falls Xmas Market, please comment below.
+Please comment below if you want to leave a review of Niagara Falls Xmas Market.

 Recommendations are independently chosen based on personal travel experiences and extensive research.
 This post contains affiliate links to hotels and tours in Niagara Falls, Canada.
 This means I get a small commission from any bookings at no extra cost to you.